Skip to main content

 where MODE is one of the following:

-• ignore -- Leave the file as is.
+• ignore -- Leave the file unchanged.
 This is the default option.

 • empty -- Replace the file with an empty file.

-• one-line -- Replace each file with a file consisting of a single new line marker.
+• one-line -- Replace the file with a file consisting of a single new line marker.

-Depending on the mode, an empty file or a whitespace-only file will be either ignored, replaced by a zero-byte file, or replaced by a file consisting of single end of line marker.
+Depending on the mode, an empty file or a whitespace-only file will be either ignored, replaced by a zero-byte file, or replaced by a file consisting of the single new line marker.

-If --normalize-whitespace-only-files is set to empty, --normalize-empty-files setting set to empty as well.
+If --normalize-whitespace-only-files is set to empty, --normalize-empty-files is set to empty as well.
 In other words, combination --normalize-whitespace-only-files=empty and --normalize-empty-files=one-line is not allowed, since it would lead to behavior that is not idempotent.

 Special characters

-• --replace-tabs-with-spaces=N -- Replace tabs with spaces.
-Where is N is the number of spaces.
-If N is negative, tabs are not replaced.
+• --replace-tabs-with-spaces=N -- Remove tabs or replace them with spaces.
+The value N specifies the number of spaces to use.
+If N is positive each tab character is replaced by N spaces.
+If N is zero, tabs are removed.
+If N is negative, tabs are left unchanged.
 Default value is -1.

 • --normalize-non-standard-whitespace=MODE -- Replace or remove non-standard whitespace characters (\v and \f).
 MODE must be one of the following: